compgeolab/manual/resources.md

 - [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/): a comprehensive guide to learn how to write meaningful git commie messages.
 Read it sooner than later!
+- [Pro Git book](https://git-scm.com/book/en/v2), by Scott Chacon and Ben Straub.
+Licensed under CC-BY-NC-SA 3.0 and available in different formats (PDF, epub and as website).

 Learning LaTeX:
 - [Learn LaTex in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)